fractal-analytics-platform/fractal-demos/examples/00_user_setup/README.md

 3. Install miniconda.
 You can just follow the typical [installation instructions for linux](https://conda.io/projects/conda/en/stable/user-guide/install/linux.html).
 4. Follow the installation instructions for running Fractal locally.
 Information can be found in our docs page: https://fractal-analytics-platform.github.io/

+## Known issues:
+One issue that can happen when trying to use GPU for segmentation is that the libcuda.so file cannot be found and the segmentation task throws something like: `Error: libcuda.so: cannot open shared object file: No such file or directory`.
+This can be solved by manually providing the path to the `libcuda.so ` in the `.bashrc` of the linux distribution:
+`export LD_LIBRARY_PATH=/usr/lib/wsl/lib:$LD_LIBRARY_PATH`
+If this works you should see the file with `ldconfig -p | grep cuda`

 > :warning: **WSL resource allocation:**
 Since WSL2 works ultimately as a virtual machine, it is important enough resources are allocated for running Fractal.
 We have tested Fractal with the default resource allocation after installation of the linux distribution, however you can [change resource allocation if needed](https://learn.microsoft.com/en-us/windows/wsl/wsl-config).